Vegan for a Month: What We Learned Through This 28-Day Nutrition Challenge

 - Hungryroot - A vegan, gluten-free meal delivery service.
 The meals are ready in under 15 minutes (microwave or stove top).
 They have some delicious sauces, cheese substitutes, and unique recipes.

 - Nutritional yeast - The perfect and super easy way to make savory dishes more creamy and cheesy!

-- Single serve guacamole cups - Makes for a easy topping or dip that is also super filling.
+- Single serve guacamole cups - Makes for an easy topping or dip that is also super filling.

 - Larabars - Super tasty, gluten-free, and minimal ingredients

-What are your tips or tricks for following new diet?
+What are your tips or tricks for following a new diet?